SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/navigator.md

 You move between the main sections of SuperOffice CRM and Service using the Navigator on the far left of the main screen.

 > [!TIP]
-> Clicking the word next to the button gives you access to various options, such as favorites list, history list and search.
-If you hold the mouse pointer over a record in any the lists, a tooltip is displayed containing additional data about the record.

-**Sales:**

-![Example - screenshot][img2]

-**Service:**

-![Example Service -screenshot][img32]

-> [!TIP]
 > You can change the width of the navigator by clicking ![icon][img21] and ![icon][img22] above the navigator.

 ## The navigator in Standard CRM